rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 #### SumnekoLua

 A very important component is the `lua-language-server`, which completely changes the experience of writing Lua code, and consequently also the editing of NvChad configuration files that are written in this language.
-This is also the default LSP for *lua*
+This is also the default LSP for _lua_

-The executable is provided by the [SumnekoLua](https://github.com/sumneko/lua-language-server) plugin.
+The executable is provided by the [LuaLS](https://github.com/LuaLS/lua-language-server) plugin.

 ![Lua Language Server](../images/lua-language-server.png)